Please read and agree with the Terms and Conditions before ordering with The Silk Bureau Ltd.

 Digital fabric printing is best suited to multi-coloured, multi-patterned designs.
 Leaving large amounts of white space or block colour in your images greatly increases the risk of marks being apparent in these areas.
 There is both a risk of ink spots during printing, or ‘mark back’ onto any large flat areas of colour during the processing stage.

-If you still wish to proceed with printing these files, it will be at your own risk and we will require confirmation of your understanding that we will be unable to offer any reprints should any of the above issues occur.
+If you still wish to proceed with printing these files, it will be at your own risk and we will be unable to offer any reprints should any of the above issues occur.

 Please feel free to contact us if you require further clarification.